AdobeDocs/experience-manager-cloud-service.en/help/edge/wysiwyg-authoring/tabular-data.md

 Message | Job(Id:2024/9/18/15/27/5cb0cacc-585d-4176-b018-b684ad2dfd02_90) created successfully.
 Please check status at Async Job Status Navigation.
 ```

-This information can be used to query the job status, which is returned as JSON.
+[You can use the **Jobs** console](/help/operations/asynchronous-jobs.md) to view the status of the job or use the ID returned to query it.

 ```text
 https://<aem-instance>/bin/asynccommand?optype=JOBINF&jobid=2024/10/24/14/1/8da63f9e-066b-4134-95c9-21a9c57836a5_1